 Who is doing something about the advancing flu seasons?

-Please, supporters and opponents of RIVM, Viruswaanzin and/or Maurice: form a front and take care of the air hygiene with which we prevent group infections and outbreaks.
+Please, supporters and opponents of RIVM, Viruswaanzin and/or Maurice: form a front and ensure air hygiene so that we can prevent group infections and outbreaks.
 That really happens through the air, everyone already knows it.
-If we have that under control, tightened hygiene rules are just about the worst thing that can happen to us.
+If we have that under control, then stricter hygiene rules are about the worst thing that can happen to us.
 If not for Corona, then for the viruses of the coming years.